 Being in the defined benefit pension scheme meant you got the promise of a pension when you retired, which was dependant on how many years you worked for that employer and what your salary was.

 The longer you worked for your old employer the bigger the percentage of your salary you would get as a pension in retirement.

-When you stopped working for them and left the pension scheme they would have known how many years you were in the scheme for and how much your leaving salary was – from this they would be able to calculate how much pension you would be entitled to at retirement.
+When you stopped working for them and left the pension scheme they would have known how many years you were in the scheme and how much your salary was – from this they would be able to calculate how much pension you would be entitled to at retirement.

 If you transfer your defined benefit pension fund away from your old company scheme, you would then miss out on all the increases you might have otherwise got had you left this pension where it was in the first place and lose the benefit of your former employer taking on all the investment risk on your behalf.
 This is a very valuable benefit to lose and could mean you end up with a smaller pension in retirement.

 Can I cash in my defined benefit pension early?